pulumi/docs/content/blog/using-monkey-patching-for-simple-serverless-programming/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Serverless on AWS with Pulumi: simple, event-based functions"
-authors: ["chris-smith"]
+authors: ["cyrus-najmabadi"]
-tags: ["todo"]
+tags: ["JavaScript", "serverless", "AWS"]
-date: "2017-01-01"
+date: "2019-01-14"

-draft: true
-description: "TODO: Put in a reasonable summary"
+summary: "How to make serverless programming on AWS simple with Pulumi using the regular programming languages. "
 ---

 One of [Pulumi's](https://pulumi.io) goals from the very beginning was to be able to deliver a way to create cloud infrastructure with the real